ryancahildebrandt/ryancahildebrandt/README.md

 Some coding/stats work I've done, in no particular order:

 - [thesis](https://github.com/ryancahildebrandt/thesis), the scripts and analyses from my graduate thesis work, "Investigating Emotion-label and Emotion-laden Words in a Semantic Satiation Paradigm"
 - [tea_temps](https://github.com/ryancahildebrandt/tea_temps), a quick dataviz and reference for getting a good cup of tea
+- [michelin](https://github.com/ryancahildebrandt/michelin), exploration of Michelin star restaurants
 - [movies](https://github.com/ryancahildebrandt/movies), a dataviz/exploration dashboard, *in progress*
 - *Japanese whiskey review dataset sentiment analysis,in progress*
 - *NLP project on Japanese texts or bilingual corpora, on deck*